massimo-coletti/Mnhnotes/OS_Windows/findstr_notes.md

 -----------------------------

-+ Use regex to search for lines containing both "hello" and "goodbye" in any order.
++ Use regex (/r flag) to search for lines containing both "hello" and "goodbye" in any order.
+Search all .log files in current folder and all subfolders.
 Case insensitive.
 ```
-findstr /i /r /c:"hello.*goodbye" /c:"goodbye.*hello" somefile.log
+findstr /s /i /r /c:"hello.*goodbye" /c:"goodbye.*hello" *.log
 ```